 Article III, Section 49-j of the Texas Constitution prohibits the legislature from authorizing additional state debt if the annual debt service in any fiscal year on state debt payable from general revenue exceeds five percent of the average of unrestricted general revenue from the preceding three fiscal years.
 The 80th Legislature authorized more than \$9.75 billion in new general obligation (GO) debt that was approved by the voters in the November 2007 general election.
-Of this amount, \$9.25 billion may be considered not self-supporting with debt service to be paid from general revenue.
-As a result the Constitutional Debt Limit (CDL) percentage for FY2008 increased to 4.09 as compared to 1.82 calculated for FY2007.
+Of this amount, \$9.25 billion is considered not self-supporting with debt service to be paid from general revenue.
+As a result the Constitutional Debt Limit (CDL) percentage for FY2008 increased to 4.09% as compared to 1.82% calculated for FY2007.

-It is important to note that the CDL is different from the DCM.
-The CDL is only one measure of Texas' debt burden while the DAS with its DCM is a more practical tool that shows a broader picture of the state's debt burden.
+It is important to note that the CDL is different than the DCM.
+The CDL calculation is required by law and is only one measure of Texas' debt burden while the DAS with its DCM shows a broader picture of the state's debt burden.
 (See Chapter 3 and Appendix H for more discussion regarding the CDL.)